 “Corporate Outfitting’s mission is to consistently provide the best quality and quantity of inventory needed to meet our client’s needs.
-To establish and preserve long lasting business relationships that supports growth for Classic Alaska, and our customer, by providing a higher level of service that stands out above our competitors.”
+To establish and preserve long lasting business relationships that supports growth for Big Ray's, and our customer, by providing a higher level of service that stands out above our competitors.”

 Who we are...

 The Big Ray's story began in World War II Anchorage, where two soldiers spent their downtime: “Captain Glenn Miller of the U.S. Army Signal Corps and his sergeant John “Mac” McManamin liked to come in and play pool at Big Ray’s bar.
 Graduates of the Great Depression, Miller and Mac saw Anchorage as a business bonanza waiting to happen.
 They figured that when the war was over they would sell military surplus cold weather gear: Boots, pants, parkas, jerry cans, and ahkio sleds.
 There was a market, and Miller and Mac could supply.”
 After the war, McManamin, Miller, and fellow serviceman Howard Cruver opened the Army/Navy Surplus Store on bustling 4th Avenue.